Quick answer

 Quick read

 Skin tone is a category, not a single color.
 The shade that matches is the one that disappears against your dancer's own leg, not the one named on the package and not the one her teammate wears.
-Hold a candidate against the back of the calf in daylight and step back a few feet: the right one reads like bare skin, the wrong one reads as a sock.
+Hold a candidate against the back of the calf in daylight and step back a few feet.
+The right one reads like bare skin, the wrong one reads as a sock.
 For deep tones the range is far wider than it used to be.
-Mariia True Bare carries 6 to 8 dedicated nude tones across a full wardrobe, sold mainly through Discount Dance, which stocks the full True Bare line, rather than every mainstream shop, Blendz Apparel sells genuinely deep True Tone shades brand-direct, and for an everyday footed or convertible tight Capezio, So Danca, and Bloch all run into real browns.
-If the costume calls for a fishnet in a deep tone, the Capezio Professional Fishnet Seamless 3000 ($36) is realistically the one mainstream match.
+Mariia True Bare carries 6 to 8 dedicated nude tones across a full wardrobe, sold mainly through Discount Dance (which stocks the full True Bare line) rather than every mainstream shop.
+Blendz Apparel sells genuinely deep True Tone shades brand-direct, and for an everyday footed or convertible tight those dedicated specialists are the safe deep match, because the mainstream lines top out lighter than people expect (Capezio's everyday Ultra Soft stops at Suntan, not a true brown), so if you try a mainstream brand confirm the exact deep shade is in stock first.
+If the costume calls for a fishnet in a deep tone, the Capezio Professional Fishnet Seamless 3000 ($36) is realistically the one mainstream match, because it runs a genuine deep ladder, Toasted Almond, Maple, Chestnut, and Java, where almost every other fishnet stops at a light tan.
+Ask for one of those deeper shades by name rather than settling for a Suntan that reads pale on a deeper leg.
 Confirm the deep shade is in stock at your seller first, then check our recital tights review for which exact shade lives at which brand.

 Gear for this situation